How Businesses Can Create Community Connections, Not Just Followers

 5. Foster Shared Experiences

-Creating shared experiences brings the community together, and that was a reliable business to do.
+Creating shared experiences brings the community together, and that was a reliable business to do, especially within community building for businesses.
 Events, webinars, contests, or group challenges provide opportunities for members to connect with the brand and with each other.
-Furthermore, these experiences create memories associated with the business, transforming followers into loyal community members who feel personally connected.
+Furthermore, these experiences create memories associated with the business, turning followers into loyal community members who feel personally connected.

 6. Build a Safe and Inclusive Environment